Daarrik/benkyo/README.md

 ### About

 <b>Benkyo</b> is a React Native application for studying the readings of Japanese words, built specifically for Android.
-Benkyo is a passion project (and final project for CS 4750) written in two weeks, and as such there are several messy parts to its code which I plan to clean up in the ~~near~~ future.
+Benkyo is a passion project (and final project for CS 4750) written in two weeks.
+Much, if not all, of the messy code from those two weeks has been removed.

 ### How to Run

-This is unfortunately <b>not</b> an Expo project.
+This is unfortunately <b>not</b> an Expo project, but I plan to convert the project to Expo in the future.

 First follow the development environment setup for React Native [here](https://reactnative.dev/docs/environment-setup).